![]() |

 In addition to the mural's unveiling, several speakers during the event will discuss Flippin's life, his impact on the university and his contribution to the state.

-Writer: Steve Smith, University Communications
+- Steve Smith, University Communications